rishipython/BrainTumorSegmentationAI/README.txt

 and are stored in pandas DataFrames and displayed using the display function from IPython.display.
 The ROC curves are the plotted.
 The final section, "Segment MRI
 Scan", then randomly chooses an image from the validation set and displays the models prediction along with the actual value.
 The model currently used for predictions is model2 (models[2]), and can be changed by changing the index (for example, to use the prediction of model1 change models[2] to models[1]).

+Possible Ways This Project Could Be Improved:
+- Using a pre-trained model
+- Using a 3D U-Net
+- Larger Batch Size
+- Larger dataset